I tried running and comparing time series foundation models on DGX Spark

 | Spike (instantaneous anomaly) | 0.965 | 0.968 | 0.981 |

-| Level Shift (persistent anomaly) | 0.719 | 0.706 | 0.685 |
+| Level shift (persistent anomaly) | 0.719 | 0.706 | 0.685 |

-| Noise Burst (short-term) | 0.658 | 0.642 | 0.663 |
+| Noise burst (short-term) | 0.658 | 0.642 | 0.663 |

 NV-Tesseract

-Ecosystem and Operational Comparison
+Comparison of Ecosystem and Operational Aspects

 | Intended Use | Likely Best Choice |